mlewand/ckeditor-plugin-openlink/README.md

 ### `config.openlink_enableReadOnly`

 Determines whether this plugin feature should be available also in read-only mode.
-For backawrd compatibility reason this value is set to `false` by default.
+For backward compatibility reason this value is set to `false` by default.

 ```
 config.openlink_enableReadOnly = true; // Allows opening links also while editor is in read-only mode.